dbrvo/cse15l-lab-reports/lab-report-3.md

        ./biomed
        ./911report
      ```
+   * The `-type` followed by a `d` searches for files of type directory.
+It is useful when you want to specify if what your looking for is a file or directory
    * ```
      % find . -type f -name "chapter-10.txt"
        ./911report/chapter-10.txt
      ```
-   * The `-type` option can be added to find the type of file to search for: f is for file and d is for directory.
+   * The `-type` followed by a `f` searches for files of type file.
 It is useful when you want to specify if what your looking for is a file or directory

-4. `find -size «n»`
+3. `find -size «n»`
    * ```
      % find . -size +590
        ./government/Gen_Account_Office/Statements_Feb28-1997_volume.txt
      ```
+   * The `-size` followed by a plus and number n looks for flies that take up more than n units of space.
+It is useful when you want to find and potentially use a file that uses up more space than others.
    * ```
      % find . -size -2
        .